Every time I meet someone who’s a small business owner, I want to learn about their business and what they’re doing in their online marketing.

 2. Email marketing drives new and repeat business

 As I said before, email marketing is how you drive business, you can reach and influence people, right in their inbox.
-In addition, you have the ability to create and increase awareness of your business, drive revenue, profit, and boost repeat business.
+In addition, you have the ability to create and increase awareness of your business, drive revenue and profit, and boost repeat business.

 Some people struggle with email marketing.
 And sometimes they’re only doing it because someone told them they needed to.

-But email marketing is a key component of online marketing and most of the time when businesses struggle, it’s simply because they don’t have a plan in place.
+But email marketing is a key component of online marketing, and businesses often struggle simply because they don’t have a plan in place.

 With that in mind, here are five steps to email marketing success:

 - Grow your list to grow your business